deadlysyn/terraform-keycloak-aws/README.md

 ### Reduce Cognitive Load

-Many of the opinions represented in code come from upstream defaults.
-This reduces cognitive load for the operator.
-However, these are only opinions that you can override if needed.

-We also hard-code a few settings (e.g. DB port number) which are tunable but unlikely to change in the typical case.
-Again, these can be overridden but not forcing them to be thought about makes initial consumption easier.
+Defaults are used when sensible.
+Some settings are hard-coded (e.g. DB port number) which are unlikely to change in the typical case.
+Many options have custom defaults to minimize required scope of `terraform.tfvars`.
+The desire is to reduce cognitive load, and make environments easier to reason about.

+That said, these are only opinions that you can override if needed.
+Not forcing them to be thought about makes initial consumption easier.
 Power users can go deeper.

-Several architectural choices such as "enough regions for HA" or "database type" are currently baked in.
-Some of these can be easily adjusted, others require more work.
-As time permits, we intend to make larger things like RDS cluster type easier to personalize, but have erred on the side of simplicity.

 The included
 [standalone-ha.xml](https://github.com/deadlysyn/terraform-keycloak-aws/blob/main/build/keycloak/standalone-ha.xml)